ltungv/candle/README.md

-# Candle

-A torch, bit not quite!
+# Candle, a small torch!

-This repository contains data structures and algorithms for ML/AI.
+This repository contains random data structures and algorithms used in ML/AI.
+This is for educational purposes and meant for exploring the internals of these data structures and algorithms.